astrolytics-io/nucleus-analytics/README.md

 Those will be visible in your user dashboard if you previously set an user ID.

+The module will remember past properties so you can use `Nucleus.setProps` multiple times without overwriting past props.

 Properties can either **numbers**, **strings** or **booleans**.
 Nested properties or arrays aren't supported at the moment.